Mrs. Chou Likes A Private Fee-for-service

 Despite the advantages, healthcare providers also face potential challenges when implementing a PFFS model.

-- Ethical Considerations: Addressing ethical concerns about affordability and access is paramount.
+• Ethical Considerations: Addressing ethical concerns about affordability and access is critical.

 The Role of Technology in PFFS

-Technology plays a crucial role in supporting and enhancing the PFFS model.
+Technology has a big impact in supporting and enhancing the PFFS model.
 Telehealth platforms enable providers to offer remote consultations and monitoring, expanding access to care and improving convenience for patients.
 Electronic health records (EHRs) streamline administrative tasks, such as scheduling appointments and managing patient records.
-Online payment systems facilitate seamless transactions between patients and providers.
+Online payment systems enable seamless transactions between patients and providers.

 Technological enablers: